marklovett/ionic-cordova-app/README.md

 # ionic-cordova-app

-Building cross platform mobile app from scratch using ionic and cordova frameworks
+Building cross platform mobile app from scratch using ionic and cordova frameworks.
+Tab layout.